-- Whether certain types of capital projects are eligible for lower cost tax-exempt financing or require more expensive taxable financing. - The length of time the debt will be outstanding (e.g., 10 years or 30 years), which is primarily determined by the useful life of the projects being financed. - The timing of annual spending for each of the approved capital projects which typically "ramp up" over a multi-year period (e.g., the State is still spending for general obligation capital projects approved by the voters in the 1980s).
+- Whether certain types of capital projects are eligible for lower cost tax-exempt financing or require taxable financing. - The length of time the debt will be outstanding (e.g., 10 years or 30 years), which is primarily determined by the useful life of the projects being financed. - The timing of annual spending for each of the approved capital projects which typically "ramp up" over a multi-year period (e.g., the State is still spending for general obligation capital projects approved by the voters in the 1980s).

 The State's financing of prison facilities provides a good example of the forecasting process.
-Capital Plan assumes the issuance of \$750 million for prison facilities during the next three years.
-After consultation among the staffs of DOB, the Department of Correctional Services and the Empire State Development Corporation, a forecast for the timing of the capital spending was developed.
+The Capital Plan assumes the issuance of \$734 million for prison facilities during the next three years.
+After consultation among the staff of DOB, the Department of Correctional and Community Supervision and the Empire State Development, a forecast for the timing of the capital spending was developed.
 The annual debt service costs were based on the State's interest rate forecast (see details below), as summarized in the following chart.
-Since this program was for a government purpose, it could all be financed with tax exempt bonds.
-Because of the long-term useful life of prison facilities, the debt could likely be issued for a 30-year term.
-The forecast projects that the FY 2017 bond sale will take place in December 2016 and that the first debt service payment will begin in March 2017.
+Since this program was for a government purpose, it can all be financed with tax exempt bonds.
+Because of the long-term useful life of prison facilities, the debt can likely be issued for a 30-year term.
+The forecast projects that the FY 2018 bond sale will take place in December 2017 and that the first debt service payment will begin in March 2018.

-(millions of dollars)
+DEBT SERVICE COSTS (PRISONS EXAMPLE) (millions of dollars)

-Timing of Spending/ Debt Issuance (\$ in millions) Average Interest Forecast FY 2017 FY 2018 FY 2019 Total (over life)
+Timing of Spending/ Debt Issuances (\$ in millions) Average Interest Forecast FY 2018 FY 2019 FY 2020 Total (over life)

-FY 2017 \$249 5.25% \$3 \$17 \$17 \$494

-FY 2018 \$260 5.75% N/A \$4 \$19 \$544
+FY 2018 \$270 5.16% \$2 \$18 \$18 \$537

+FY 2019 \$251 5.66% N/A \$2 \$18 \$527

-FY 2019 \$241 6.05% N/A N/A \$4 \$523
+FY 2020 \$227 5.96% N/A N/A \$2 \$494

-Total

-\$750 \$3 \$21 \$40 \$1,559
+Total \$749 \$2 \$20 \$37 \$1,558